Native Bird Care & Rescue in Central Oregon

 • Fledglings are horribly misunderstood, often by those who should know.

-• Most baby birds do not spend time hopping around on the ground.
+• Few baby birds spend time hopping around on the ground (unless precocial).

 • Not all young birds with feathers are fledglings.
 Nestlings have feathers too.